 The Assessment Process

-All companies licensed to sell automobile insurance in the state of Colorado are required to complete the assessment, even if at the July 1 assessment date there are no cars insured (report zero on the assessment form).
+All companies licensed to issue automobile insurance policies in the State of Colorado are required to complete the CATPA assessment, To complete the assessment with the following timeline:

 Step 1- Assessment Reporting